 - France is the only country to be invited five times to the Republic Day Parade in India.
 This is the highest for any country.

-- Regular talks take place between service chiefs of both nations.
+- Regular talks take place between the service chiefs of both nations.
 An annual defence dialogue at the ministerial level has also been initiated in 2018.

 - Regular defence exercises take place between France and India.
 Some of them are: